henry0408/Machine_learning_basis/README.md

 Each person’s face is shown in a range of poses, which are from profile to frontal views.

-The whole dataset is separated into directories labelled 1a, 1b, … 1t and images are numbered consecutively as they were taken.
+The whole dataset (cropped.zip) is separated into directories labelled 1a, 1b, … 1t and images are numbered consecutively as they were taken.

 Some basic Machine Learning techniques and algorithms are used and we got the final accuracy based on the confusion matrix.